microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accessreviewscheduledefinition-update.md

 ## Examples

-This is an example of updating the displayName of an existing access review series.
+The following example shows how to update the displayName of an existing access review series.

 ### Request
 In the request body, supply a JSON representation of the new properties of the [accessReviewScheduleDefinition](../resources/accessreviewscheduledefinition.md) object.